ScrumDoLLC/docker-scripts/README.md

 # route53-presence.py

 We run this script from inside a container in a startup script.
 It sets a DNS lookup to itself, utilizing the EC2 meta-info to figure out it's own ip address.
+This is a cheap and easy way to do service discovery, there are better ways since changing the host that the service runs on could result in downtime equal to your TTL.

 ```
 usage: route53-presence.py [-h] [--ttl TTL] [--local] hostname